ryantd42/NY-Legislative-Git/2023/S2103B-2023/bill.md

- TO SHOW TRENDS AND THE CUMULATIVE IMPACT OF SUCH RADIOACTIVE RELEASES OR DISPOSALS;  PROVIDED  THAT  OTHER RELEVANT AGENCIES SHALL BE NOTIFIED IF CONTAMINATION HAS EXCEEDED STANDARDS FOR MAXIMUM ALLOWABLE LEVEL PERMIT- TED IN DRINKING WATER OR FOOD SOURCES, AS PRESCRIBED BY THE  U.S.  ENVI- RONMENTAL PROTECTION AGENCY.
+ TO SHOW TRENDS AND THE CUMULATIVE IMPACT OF SUCH RADIOACTIVE RELEASES OR DISPOSALS;  PROVIDED  THAT  OTHER RELEVANT AGENCIES SHALL BE NOTIFIED IF CONTAMINATION HAS EXCEEDED STANDARDS FOR MAXIMUM ALLOWABLE LEVEL PERMIT- TED IN DRINKING WATER OR FOOD SOURCES, AS PRESCRIBED BY APPLICABLE STATE AND FEDERAL LAW;
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the ninetieth day  after  it  shall have become a law.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06387-02-3
+  LBD06387-05-4